DavidKrGH/BackupScript/README.md

 ## Project Description<a name="project-description"></a>

-The BackupScripts project is a set of bash scripts designed to manage local and remote backups with the Restic and Rclone tools.
+The BackupScript project is a set of bash scripts designed to manage local and remote backups with the Restic and Rclone tools.
 Its main purpose is to provide a flexible and customisable solution for performing incremental backups, rotating snapshots and moving backups to a remote system.

 The script is structured with a job template.
 By customising this template and defining values such as the source directory for the backup, the path to the backup repository, the password file for the repository us, multiple backup jobs can be created easily and flexibly.
 Since the official Docker containers of the respective projects are used to run Rclone and Restic, no direct installation on the system is necessary.